adamgoose/prismoquent/README.md

-## Notice

-Prismic.io for Laravel is currently being rewritten to support more complex queries and features.
-Please stay tuned, and expect a change in use case very soon!

 # Prismic.io for Laravel

 > [prismic.io](http://prismic.io) is a web software you can use to manage content in any kind of website or app.
 API-driven, it is the easiest way to integrate your content with no technology or design constraint.
 It is also the easiest way for content writers to edit, preview and plan updates.